-If a healthcare professional, who has received transfers of value from a company, refuses to agree to the disclosure of one or more of such transfers of value, the company may need to report such transfers on an aggregate basis (Supplementary Information to Clause 28.5 of the 2021 ABPI Code).
-This may include situations where the healthcare professional declines to give consent (if that is the legal basis for processing of personal data by the company) or decides to withdraw consent under data protection legislation.
+Data protection legislation may impact the ability of companies to disclose transfers of value to specific healthcare professionals.
+The ABPI recommends that companies disclose such transfers of value on the basis of their legitimate business interests rather than consent.
+However, if consent is used as the basis for disclosure and/or the healthcare professional expressly refuses to agree to the disclosure of one or more of such transfers of value, the company may need to report such transfers on an aggregate basis (Supplementary Information to Clause 28.5 of the 2021 ABPI Code).
 The ABPI has confirmed that they cannot, and will not, mandate that their members only work with healthcare professionals who consent to disclosure.
 It is up to the companies to decide individually which healthcare professionals they will work with and the terms of those arrangements.